giry-dev/mangrove-docs/docs/developers/terms/inbound.md

 hoverText: The token type that an offer taker must send.
 ---

 The token type that an offer taker must send.
-This token is _inbound_ to the %%maker contract|maker-contract%% from Mangrove.
+This token is _inbound_ to the [maker contract](/docs/developers/terms/maker-contract.md) from Mangrove.

-When using %%routers|router%% from the [Strat Lib](../strat-lib/README.md) the token is then _pushed_ to a location determined by a maker's %%reserveId|reserve-id%%.
+When using [routers](/docs/developers/terms/router.md) from the [Strat Lib](../strat-lib/README.md) the token is then _pushed_ to a location determined by a maker's [reserveId](/docs/developers/terms/reserve-id.md).